SovaNetwork/running-sova/config/README.md

 op-deployer inspect rollup --workdir ~/running-sova/config/testnet 120893 > ~/running-sova/config/testnet/rollup.json
 ```

+### Automation

+Run the script [here](/scripts/run-op-deployer.sh) to run all the op-deployer commands.
+Be sure to update the script `intent.toml` file and other config vars.

 ## Using optimism-package to deploy using op-deployer under the hood

 Download the repo at [ethpandops/optimism-package](https://github.com/ethpandaops/optimism-package).
 This repo is a combination of the ethpandops/ethereum-package repo and the op-deployer tool.